• Skip to primary navigation

 Unfortunately, finding out the cost to charge an electric car isn’t as straightforward as calculating the cost of a regular vehicle, where all you have to do is look at gas prices and the amount you’ve driven.
 There are a number of factors to take into consideration when estimating the cost of charging your electric vehicle – we’ll go over them below:

-• Manufacturer-stated fuel economy – Most electric vehicles can cover up to 100 kilometres within 15 kWh according to Energuide, but you’ll need to check with your manufacturer for a more exact value.
+• Manufacturer-stated fuel economy – Most electric vehicles use about 34.6 kWh for every 160 km driven, according to GenCell, but you’ll need to check with your manufacturer for a more exact value.
 This value also depends on the type of driving you’re doing (highway or city) – with city driving, you’d need to charge your car more often than someone who predominantly drives outside the city.

 How can an EV impact my electricity bill?
 Do time-of-use rates affect your EV charging costs?

 This really depends on a few things.
-As we mentioned earlier, charging your vehicle overnight or during off-peak hours can prevent your monthly electricity bill from skyrocketing.
+As we mentioned earlier, charging your vehicle overnight or during off-peak hours can prevent your monthly electricity bill from increasing.

-By shifting demand to off-peak hours, the government hopes to use more excess clean energy, while also saving EV owners up to $90 or more per year with the off-peak rate being 67% lower than the current off-peak rate.
+By shifting demand to off-peak hours, the Ontario government hopes to use more excess clean energy, while also saving EV owners up to $90 or more per year, with the off-peak rate being 67% lower than the current off-peak rate.

-For individuals who don’t plan to charge at home, electricity bill impacts will be fewer to none – however, it can potentially cost more to charge in public stations than it does at home since many charge by time rather than the amount used.
+For individuals who don’t plan to charge at home, the electricity bill impacts will be lower; however, it can potentially cost more to charge in public stations than it does at home, since many charge by time rather than the amount used.

 Electric vehicles vs gas-powered cars: Which type is cheaper?

-As you can see, in this specific scenario, the costs of charging an electric vehicle were considerably lower than gasoline costs.
+As you can see, in this specific scenario, the costs of charging an electric vehicle were significantly lower than gasoline costs.
+However, some factors can increase charging costs, such as the type of charger used, the make and model of the EV, and the billing system used at a charging station.

 Furthermore, since electric vehicles have fewer moving parts, no exhaust system and fewer parts that need to be changed (e.g. no timing belts or fan belts), maintenance costs may also potentially be lower.